eForms Logo

 Missouri Custody (Parenting) Plan

-A Missouri custody (parenting) plan is a document that parents must file with the court—either jointly or individually—within 30 days after filing a motion or petition involving custody of a minor child.
-However, the courts may extend the 30-day period at their discretion.
-The plan outlines the parent’s intended care for their child after separation or divorce, with matters related to custody and visitation, decision-making rights and responsibilities, dispute resolution, and more.
+A Missouri custody (parenting) plan is a document that parents must file with the court within 30 days of filing a petition for custody of a minor child.
+The plan outlines the parents' intent to care for their child after separation or divorce, including matters related to custody and visitation, decision-making rights, and responsibilities.

 How to File for Custody in Missouri